SentsSquadBots/sentswhitelistbot/README.md

 - Name it whatever you want, example: `WhitelistBot`
 - Click `Bot` on the left, then click `Reset Token`
 - Copy this token, it goes in the `discord_token` variable in your .env file
+- Under the `Privileged Gateway Intents` section, turn on all the Intents (Presence, Server Members, and Message Content)
 - Click `OAuth2` on the left, then `URL Generator`
 - Select the following Scopes:
   - `bot`